Code-Institute-Submissions/HiddenGems/README.md

 Delete Movie button - should launch a modal for deletion confirmation - confirmed.

 Modal buttons -
-  'X' close in the top right corner - should close the modal - confiremd.
+  'X' close in the top right corner - should close the modal - confirmed.

   Close button - should close the modal - confirmed.